-Carrot tops are a nutritious, versatile green easy to make into pesto, add to smoothies or juices, garnish a main dish, or add to a salad.
+Carrot tops are a versatile green easy to make into pesto, add to smoothies or juices, garnish a main dish, or add to a salad.
 Learn how to work this unusual addition into your next homemade meal.

 What Are Carrot Tops?